Nearsighted Glasses for Myopia Control

 Despite their advanced multifocal design for myopia control, Stellest lenses look virtually identical to standard (“single vision”) eyeglass lenses prescribed for nearsighted children.

-100% of children wearing Stellest lenses had clear vision, adapted to their new lenses within a week, and were as satisfied with their quality of vision as the children wearing single vision lenses.
+100% of children wearing Stellest lenses reported clear vision and adapted to their new lenses within a week.
+91% of children adapted within three days.

-The company said it is planning a broader rollout of Stellest myopia control lenses in other hospitals in China, followed by launches in several other countries.
+The company is planning a broader rollout of Stellest myopia control lenses in other hospitals in China, followed by launches in several other countries.

 [NOTE: Bookmark this page and check back for future updates about glasses with Essilor’s Stellest myopia control lenses to slow the progression of nearsightedness as they occur.]